New Philadelphia National Historic Site: Excavation and preservation

-In 2003, a three-year excavation began with a US$226,500 grant from the National Science Foundation.
+A three-year excavation of the area began in 2003 with a US$226,500 grant from the National Science Foundation.
 It was coordinated by Dr. Paul A. Shackel, the lead at University of Maryland, College Park, with participation by scholars from the University of Illinois, Urbana-Champaign.
 By 2006, the archaeology team had surveyed 14 of the 144 lots.

-The town site was added to the U.S. National Register of Historic Places on August 11, 2005;

 In 2008, Christopher C. Fennell of the University of Illinois at Urbana-Champaign led the summer excavation team under a new grant.

-In June 2008, the Public Broadcasting Service filmed material at the dig, which was released as an episode of Time Team America.

-On January 16, 2009 the Department of the Interior designated the New Philadelphia Town Site a National Historic Landmark based on the significance of its history and archaeology.

-In 2013, the site was added to the National Underground Railroad Network to Freedom.
+The town site was added to the U.S. National Register of Historic Places in 2005.
+Four years later, in 2009, the Department of the Interior designated the New Philadelphia Town Site a National Historic Landmark based on the significance of its history and archaeology.
+Furthermore, it was added to the National Underground Railroad Network to Freedom in 2013.

+New Philadelphia was the subject of an episode of the television show Time Team America – the episode was filmed in June 2008.

 A preliminary study conducted by the National Park Service in 2012 found that New Philadelphia had significant archaeological and historical value, but because the sites' remains are buried underground, challenges in providing for public enjoyment and other issues would make it unsuitable as a unit of the National Park System.
 Despite the NPS's recommendation against a full special resource study, the Carl Levin and Howard P. "Buck" McKeon National Defense Authorization Act for Fiscal Year 2015 incorporated a bill from Representative Darin LaHood directing the Department of Interior to study the New Philadelphia townsite for possible NPS designation.

 Although the special resource study had not yet been completed, legislation was included in the Consolidated Appropriations Act, 2023 to establish New Philadelphia National Historic Site, consisting of 124.33 acres.
 The National Historic Site will ensure protection and exploration of the site and education about interracial cooperation in Illinois.